UMainedynamics/SeidarT/docs/source/common_midpoint.rst

 8. **Visualize and/or save outputs**.

 Below is a simple template for a single shot survey for a 91 channel linear array at the surface.
-All of the files including the source code can be found in the `src/seidart/recipes/single_source <https://github.com/UMainedynamics/SeidarT/tree/main/src/seidart/recipes/single_source>`_ folder.
+All of the files including the source code can be found in the `Seidart-Recipes <https://github.com/UMainedynamics/SeidarT-Recipes/tree/main>`_ repo in `src/seidart-recipes/single_source <https://github.com/UMainedynamics/SeidarT-Recipes/tree/main/src/seidart-recipes/single_source>`_ folder.

 .. code-block:: python